Monetary policy of the United States: Private commercial banks

 When money is deposited in a bank, it can then be lent out to another person.
 If the initial deposit was $100 and the bank lends out $100 to another customer the money supply has increased by $100.
 However, because the depositor can ask for the money back, banks have to maintain minimum reserves to service customer needs.
 If the reserve requirement is 10% then, in the earlier example, the bank can lend $90 and thus the money supply increases by only $90.
 The reserve requirement therefore acts as a limit on this multiplier effect.
 Because the reserve requirement only applies to the more narrow forms of money creation (corresponding to M1), but does not apply to certain types of deposits (such as time deposits), reserve requirements play a limited role in monetary policy.

 Money creation

-As on Nov 2021 the US government maintains over US$2214.3 billion in cash money (primarily Federal Reserve Notes) in circulation throughout the world, up from a sum of less than $30 billion in 1959.
+As of May 2026, the US government maintains over US$2460.1 billion in cash money (primarily Federal Reserve Notes) in circulation throughout the world, up from a sum of less than $30 billion in 1959.
 Below is an outline of the process which is currently used to control the amount of money in the economy.
 The amount of money in circulation generally increases to accommodate money demanded by the growth of the country's production.
 The process of money creation usually goes as follows: